Citrus Lamb StewMandarins

 When you wake to the sound of rain on the roof it's a perfect day for the oven to be on, for some meat to be slowly cooking, warming the house before warming tummies.

-Using citrus in a dish like this helps to cut through the richness of the lamb, and provides beautiful flavour.
-What a gorgeous match with the cinnamon & cardamom too.
+Using citrus in a dish like this helps to cut through the richness of the lamb, and provides a beautiful flavour.
+It's a gorgeous match with the cinnamon & cardamom too.

 Citrus Lamb Stew